Azure/ResiliencyCenter/At Scale/ResiliencyOverview.md

 To view which resources are resilient and non-resilient to zone outages, follow these steps:

 1. Navigate to the **Resiliency Overview**.
-You can find this under the Resiliency left navigation in Business Continuity center.
+You can find this under the Resiliency left navigation in Resiliency.

     ![Screenshot of ABCC Resiliency Overview screen](../img/09-ABCC-At-Scale-Overview-No-SG.png)